yugabyte/yugabyte-db/docs/content/latest/quick-start/explore/ysql.md

     Thanks to the GIN index, this search doesn't need to read all documents.

-### Gin index text
+### GIN index text

 GIN indexes also provide fast access to words inside text.
 The following creates an index for the simple-grammar vector of words extracted from the department description.

-(Gin indexes are only available in YugabyteDB v2.11 or later.
+(GIN indexes are only available in YugabyteDB v2.11 or later.
 If you are using an earlier version, skip this scenario.)

 1. Create a text search index on the description column.